AuHau/python-inquirer/docs/source/usage.rst

 Each :code:`Question` require some common arguments.
 So, you just need to know which kind of :code:`Questions` and :code:`Arguments` are available.

+If the user will break from the prompt with CTRL+C the prompt render will catch the SIGINT code and return :code:`None`.

 Question types
 --------------